 - 1900- Several Acts of Parliament are passed granting rights to power companies to supply electricity to authorised undertakings (mostly manufacturing and industry).

-- 1926- The Electricity Supply Act introduced in an attempt to affect national coordination of the electricity supply.
+- 1926- The Electricity Supply Act was introduced in an attempt to affect national coordination of the electricity supply.

 - 1935- The National Grid is completed.